 Why should you encourage your kids to start writing a journal?
 The benefits of journal writing include improved writing fluency, improved communication skills, and increased confidence.
 Plus, it gives your child a lifelong skill that will help with their emotional intelligence.

-Why You Should Encourage Kids to Start Writing a Journal
+Encourage Kids to Write a Journal

 Once kids can pick up a pencil or crayon, they can start writing a journal.
 It doesn’t have to actually be words, it can be pictures, letters, stickers, or cut-and-pasted memorabilia.